yoko-vicky/yoko-vicky/README.md

 ---

+I’m especially passionate about clarifying logic across layers — from user flows to database design — to build products that feel simple, even when they aren’t.

 Thanks for stopping by!
-If you're looking for a frontend developer who bridges design and engineering — thriving on self-direction, collaboration, and clear communication...
+If you're looking for a frontend developer who bridges design and engineering, let’s build something thoughtful together.